abakan-zz/pypstats/README.rst

 distributed via `PyPI <http://pypi.python.org/pypi>`_.
 Statistics are downloaded from http://pypi.python.org/stats/months/.
 This page contains monthly statistics in compressed files starting from June 2010.
-These files contains information on releases that are removed from PyPI, so you will get more complete statistics for packages that were released after June 2010.
+These files contain information on releases that are removed from PyPI, so you will get more complete download statistics for packages that were released after June 2010.

 INSTALLATION
 ============